 You should check Basecamp alternatives if you’re looking for some advanced project management features like reporting, time tracking, gantt charts, and project templates.
 Basecamp offers a flat price $99/month but it lacks some basic features.
 Project management software like tom’s planner has powerful features and help creates Gantt charts in minutes.

 How much does Wrike cost compared to Basecamp?

 Below are the pricing charts for both project management software Wrike and Basecamp respectively:

 Professional plan (5,10,15 users) :$9.80

 Bitrix24 is better than Basecamp as with Bitrix24 you get a range of features with flexible pricing options.

-Does any project management tool allow with budget allocation?
+Does any management tool allow with budget allocation?

-As of now, there are not many project management tools that offer in-built budget allocation but they have several integrations to help you with it.
+As of now, there are not many management tools that offer in-built budget allocation but they have range of several integrations to help you with it.
 Or you can take help of the custom fields to do expense management.

 How helpful are gantt charts?

 Gantt charts helps to simplify a lot of complex information into an understandable format.
-Project management tools provide gantt charts view as it help to visualize everything related to a project in a unified space.
+Tools like Wrike and Teamwork provide gantt charts that offer simplicity and help to visualize everything related to a project in a glance.